nedelcudavid/Library-Management-System/README.md

 6. If the function is "EXIT," the ranking is displayed.
 7. Freeing the memory allocated for the tables of books and users, as well as the command buffer.
 8. Halting program execution.

-Feel free to adjust the styling and formatting according to your preferences.